Unsupervised multi-modal Styled Content Generation: Introduction

 Furthermore, the control that GANs typically provide over the generated data is limited, especially in the unsupervised learning scenario, i.e., when the data comes without any additional annotations.
 A degree of control may be achieved by adding conditioning \cite{mirza2014conditional}.
 However, this requires supervision, which is not always feasible.

-Karras \etal~\cite{karras2019style} recently introduced StyleGAN, an unsupervised framework that leverages the AdaIN style control mechanism \cite{huang2017arbitrary} to afford some degree of control over attributes at different scales.
+Karras \etal~\shortcite{karras2019style} recently introduced StyleGAN, an unsupervised framework that leverages the AdaIN style control mechanism \cite{huang2017arbitrary} to afford some degree of control over attributes at different scales.
 By first mapping a simply distributed latent space into an intermediate one, they are able to better approximate the training probability density, while avoiding entangling the factors of variation.
 The StyleGAN architecture has resulted in the highest quality data-driven generative models to date.
-However, warping a simple distribution into a non-convex multi-modal one may result in synthesis failures, as demonstrated in Figure \ref{fig:StyleGANFailures}.
-For example, in a dataset of cat images, the diversity of cat poses is a possible reason for the generation failures shown in the top row.
-Similarly, the presence or absence of glasses in a face dataset defines two distinct modes in the training distribution, which may result in faces with partial glasses.
+Note, however, that continuous style parameters are not well suited for transitions between distinct modes in the distribution.
+Although the different modes are typically disentangled from the other visual attributes in the data, neither StyleGAN, nor any other unsupervised generative model, provides means for controlling the mode of the generated samples independently of the other attributes.

 In this work, we introduce a new generative model, designed explicitly for coping with multi-modal distributions.
-For such distributions, our model results in higher quality synthesis, in addition to providing the ability to directly control the mode of the generated samples, independently of the control afforded by the style parameters.
+For such distributions, our model results in a better approximation of the training distribution, in addition to providing the ability to directly control the mode of the generated samples, independently of the control afforded by the style parameters.
 Remarkably, our approach requires no supervision; provided only the number of modes $K$ as a hyper-parameter, it is able to learn the different latent modes in the training distribution, while learning to generate samples resulting from them.

 Specifically, the architecture that we introduce here is based on that of StyleGAN \cite{karras2019style}.
 The StyleGAN generator uses a single learned constant that serves as a common seed or \emph{root} for all of the synthesized samples from a given distribution.
 All the variations among the generated samples result from varying AdaIN parameters, as well as random noise inputs, at each generation scale.
 In contrast, we propose to learn \emph{$K$ root constants}, which may be interpreted as seeds for the different modes present in the data.
 Intuitively, rather than relying on the ability of the mapping network to deform the latent space distribution into one that follows the training probability density, we approximate the latter using a composition of simpler distributions around multiple modes.